-- b) The Corporation has accrued \$24.1 million (2019 \$24.1 million) to carry out the clean-up activities related to an indemnity provided by PAPCO and Her Majesty in Right of the Province of Saskatchewan for environmental liabilities predating 1986 relating to the ERCO Worldwide chemical plant.
-The timing to complete the remaining remediation is indeterminable at this time. - c) The Corporation has recorded \$0.1 million (2019 \$0.1 million) for estimated groundwater monitoring and health risk assessment costs related to an obligation of Meadow Lake Pulp Limited Partnership as a result of the sale of its assets.
-These funds are held in trust according to court order and are to be applied against continued site monitoring expenses until the Ministry of Environment decides when residual amounts may be utilized to conduct a human health and ecological risk assessment according to the landfill closure plan prepared for the site by environmental consultants.
+- b) The Corporation has accrued \$19.3 million (2020 \$24.1 million) to carry out the clean-up activities related to an indemnity provided by PAPCO and Her Majesty in Right of the Province of Saskatchewan for environmental liabilities predating 1986, related to the ERCO Worldwide chemical plant.
+The decrease in the provision is a result of changes in remediation approach that aligns with current industry practice and regulations.
+The timing to complete this remediation is indeterminable at this time. - c) The Corporation has recorded \$Nil (2020 \$0.1 million) for estimated groundwater monitoring and health risk assessment costs related to an obligation of Meadow Lake Pulp Limited Partnership as a result of the sale of its assets.
+These funds were held in trust according to the court order and were applied against the site monitoring expenses until being depleted in 2020-21.